-The programme is taught or, through a variety of teaching methods including: lectures, small group seminars, practicals, computing practicals and groupwork with peers.
-All elements of the programme have specific Intended learning outcomes, with content designed to help students achieve these outcomes.
-Students are expected to learn through both directed and selfdirected study.
+The programme is taught through a variety of teaching methods including: lectures, small group seminars, practicals, and groupwork with peers.
+All elements of the programme have specific learning objectives, with content designed to help students achieve these outcomes.
+Students are expected to learn through both directed and self-directed study.